SumoLogic/sumologic-documentation/docs/get-started/sumo-logic-ui.md

 Once the feature flag is enabled, all organization users will see a **Switch to New UI** option in the left navigation menu.
 Clicking on this button allows users to opt into the **New UI**.
 Once opted in, the system will remember the preference, redirecting old URLs to their corresponding new ones.
 Consequently, subsequent logins will automatically direct users to the **New UI**.
 </details>

 <details>
 <summary><strong>Q:</strong> How do I opt out of the New UI?</summary>

 You have the flexibility to opt out whenever you choose.
 Just go to left navigation menu of the **New UI** and click the **Return to Classic UI** option.
 Once you've switched back to the **Classic UI**, all subsequent sessions will default to the **Classic UI** experience.

 <img src={useBaseUrl('img/get-started/return-to-classic.png')} alt="return-to-classic.png" width="200"/>

+We highly encourage you to begin transitioning to the New UI for the latest features and updates.

 </details>